ace-dvm/basicJavaExercises/README.txt

 These are a series of exercises written as a companion to the exercises in the book, "Objects First With Java".
-They may also be useful on their own.
+They are intended to be run inside an environment such as BlueJ, therefore they do not have a main().